 Further, certain activity occurs during the year involving transfers of resources between funds.
 In fund financial statements these amounts are reported at gross amounts as transfers in/out.
 While reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
-Transfers between the funds included in governmental activities are eliminated so that only the net amount is included as transfers in the governmental activities column.
-Similarly, balances between the funds included in business-type activities are eliminated so that only the net amount is included as transfers in the business-type activities column.
+Transfers between the funds included in governmental activities are eliminated so that only the net amount is included as transfers in the governmental activities are eliminated so that only the net amount between the funds included in business-type activities are eliminated so that only the net amount is included as transfers in the business-type activities column.